 Our Judge is no dummy!
 He can discern our thoughts and intents.
 Hebrews considers that those are things that reside in the heart.
 Although He may be able to read our minds it is not absolutely necessary.
 In the wilderness He determined what Israel was thinking based on what they did.

 Deu 8:2 "And you shall remember that the LORD your God led you all the way these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.”

 He watched to see whether or not they would obey.
 What He saw would tell Him what was in their heart, whether they would walk the walk or just talk the talk.
 Even those who aren’t taught the law can show that at least some is written in their hearts when they conduct themselves according to its precepts.

 Rom 2:14 “for when Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves, 15 who show the work of the law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them”.

 Having His Law written on the heart will result in a person doing His Law by nature.
-Unlike ancient Israel and the Sinai covenant, those who live by the New Covenant will by nature live by His Law.
+Unlike ancient Israel with the Sinai covenant, those who live by the New Covenant will by nature live by His Law.
 The prior agreement of Deuteronomy is no longer relevant because it has fallen into disuse (Heb 8:13).
-Israel hardly ever really kept it and the Creator simply walked away.
+Israel hardly ever really kept it and the Creator simply walked away (Luke 13:35).
 The Levitical system was about to disintegrate as of the writing of Hebrews.
 With the destruction of the temple it could no longer even pretend to function as agreed.

 More on Hebrews Law